crabtreecrew/gni/doc/dockerizing_notes.md

 ### More on Docker and volumes

-You only need to create the databases the first time you run `docker-compose up` because the docker-compose.yml file is set up with a volume called `db` which persists beyond each run.
+You only need to create the databases the first time you run `docker-compose up` because the docker-compose.yml file is set up with a volume called `db`, which persists beyond each run.
 You can wipe out this volume by running `docker-compose down -v`.
 The normal `docker-compose down` does not delete volumes.
 Here's a handy article about [how to clean up unused Docker images and containers](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes).